pocketgems/dynamodb/docs/dynamodb.md

   Similar to paginator API, `n` is required and can be arbitrarily large, but the same best practices are applicable here too.
-Note worthily, generator fetches items in small batches to reduce networking overhead.
-This means some items may be fetched from the database but never get processed by application code if the generator is stopped early.
+Note worthily, generator fetches rows in small batches to reduce networking overhead.
+This means some rows may be fetched from the database but never get processed by application code if the generator is stopped early.

 #### Sorting
 Query results are sorted by sort keys in ascending order by default.
-Returning items in descending order requires enabling `descending` option when creating the query handle.
+Returning rows in descending order requires enabling `descending` option when creating the query handle.
 ```javascript <!-- embed:../test/dynamodb/unit-test-dynamodb-iterators.js:section:example descending start:example descending end -->
       const query = tx.query(QueryModel, { descending: true })